Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 <br/>

 # Timer and pin usage
 The **receiver sample interval of 50 &micro;s is generated by a timer**.
 On many boards this must be a hardware timer.
-On some boards where a software timer is available, the software timer is used.
+On some boards where a software timer is available, the software timer is used.<br/>
+On **ESP8266** `timer1` is used for receive interrupts, which makes it incompatible to the Servo and other libraries.<br/>
+On **ESP32** `hw_timer_t` is used for receive interrupts and `ledc` channel 0 is used for generating the IR PWM.

 Every pin can be used for receiving.<br/>
 If software PWM is selected, which is default, every pin can also be used for sending.
 Sending with software PWM does not require a timer!